lopez-99procol/procol-railsapplication/README.markdown

 procol Rails application is configured to run without a database configuration.
 If you wanna set up a Rails application without database config follow [these](http://stackoverflow.com/questions/821251/how-to-configure-ruby-on-rails-with-no-database) instructions.

+## procol rails application startup
+In order to run the rails application you have to set the SINATRA_BASE_URI environment variable upfront.
+This variable is used to point to the right SINATRA webservice server (either localhost or openshift).
+``
+# local
+export SINATRA_BASE_URI=http://localhost:9292
+rails server

+# heroku

+heroku config:get SINATRA_BASE_URI # check if already set
+heroku config:set SINATRA_BASE_URI=http://sinatrausers-procol.rhcloud.com
+``